-7Misoprostol alone was the main regimen for medical abortions in MOH-DF until 2011 when Mifepristone (combined with Misoprostol) was introduced, making the medical abortion procedures provided by the ILE program more efficient and safe.
+Misoprostol alone was the main regimen for medical abortions performed in MOH-DF clinics until 2011 when Mifepristone (combined with Misoprostol) was introduced.
+This change made the medical abortion procedures provided by the ILE program more efficient and safe.

-8To put this in context, we note that the quantity of abortions per year (adjusted for population) is similar to the quantity in the United States.
-In 2010 for example, 16,945 abortions were provided by the ILE program.
+8 To put this in context, note that the quantity of abortions per year (adjusted for population) is similar to the quantity in the US.
+In 2010, for example, 16,945 abortions were provided by the ILE program.
 In 2010 Mexico DF had approximately 8.55 million inhabitants.
 Thus, adjusted to the US population in 2010 (308.7 million), this would imply 611,803 abortions.
 In reality, 765,651 abortions were reported in the US in 2010 (Pazol et al., 2014).

-9For example, the constitutional decree issued by the state of Nayarit when changing their penal code explicitly refers to the changes in the penal and civil code of Mexico DF (Gobierno de Nayarit, 2009, p.
+9 For example, the constitutional decree issued by the state of Nayarit when changing their penal code explicitly refers to the changes in the penal and civil code of Mexico DF (Gobierno de Nayarit, 2009, p.
 14).